xtexChooser/git-mirrors/TEAMS.md

     * @patdyn

+## Sustainability Team

+Purpose: The team focuses on concerted efforts to make Forgejo a durable endeavour.
+This includes taking a lead on fundraising, work out propositions on strategic planning, and coordinating related activities within the community.
+The team also monitors the distribution of funding, and acts as a mediator in the event of a disagreement.

+Accountability: The administrative aspects of grant applications from start to finish.

 ## [GitHub organisation](https://github.com/forgejo) owners as of 2024-01-09

 This organisation is only use to prevent squatting.
 Its information must be kept up-to-date (website, forge and social links).